 Technical Director, TestAmerica Laboratories, Inc.

 Karla Buechler, Technical Director for TestAmerica based in Sacramento, California, has more than 30 years of experience in the environmental testing industry.
+In her current role she is the subject matter expert for PFAS and related LCMSMS analyses.
+Ms. Buechler’s subject matter expertise includes explosives, dioxins and furans, and other emerging contaminants.
 She has held positions in Laboratory Management, Project Management and has many years of hands-on experience with chromatography including Liquid Chromatography Mass Spectrometry and High Resolution Mass Spectrometry.
-In her current role she is the subject matter expert for PFAS and related fluorinated chemicals.

 Ms. Buechler earned her BS in Biochemistry from the University of California at Davis, 1984.